Lakshyanalytics/Data-Analyst-Portfolio/README.md

 # Data-Analyst-Portfolio
-A curated portfolio of my Data Analytics projects, demonstrating skills in SQL, Tableau, Excel, and Hadoop (HiveQL).
+A curated portfolio of my Data Analytics projects, demonstrating skills in SQL, Python, Excel, Power BI and Tableau.